 You should allow enough time in your renovation schedule that painting can occur when there are no other trades.
 As careful as other trades are, the more of them that are onsite, the more damage that is likely to happen to the paint.

 Your contractor should ensure that the HVAC system is running properly prior to having any painting.
 If a house is too cold, or too dry, it can have a negative impact on how the paint dries.
+If your HVAC system isn’t working then you need to hire a professional who can help Repair Air Conditioning & Heating System for you.

 Your contractor should also ensure that there is a laundry sink and that water is available to use.
 We need water to clean brushes, mix patching compound and wet rags to clean off surfaces.